Field line: Definition and description

 In vector fields which have nonzero divergence, field lines begin on points of positive divergence (sources) and end on points of negative divergence (sinks), or extend to infinity.
-For example, electric field lines begin on positive charges and end on negative charges.
+For example, electric field lines begin on positive electric charges and end on negative charges.
 In fields which are divergenceless (solenoidal), such as magnetic fields, field lines have no endpoints; they are either closed loops or are endless.

 In physics, drawings of field lines are mainly useful in cases where the sources and sinks, if any, have a physical meaning, as opposed to e.g. the case of a force field of a radial harmonic.
 For example, Gauss's law states that an electric field has sources at positive charges, sinks at negative charges, and neither elsewhere, so electric field lines start at positive charges and end at negative charges.
 A gravitational field has no sources, it has sinks at masses, and it has neither elsewhere, gravitational field lines come from infinity and end at masses.
 A magnetic field has no sources or sinks (Gauss's law for magnetism), so its field lines have no start or end: they can only form closed loops, extend to infinity in both directions, or continue indefinitely without ever crossing itself.
 However, as stated above, a special situation may occur around points where the field is zero (that cannot be intersected by field lines, because their direction would not be defined) and the simultaneous begin and end of field lines takes place.
 This situation happens, for instance, in the middle between two identical positive electric point charges.
 There, the field vanishes and the lines coming axially from the charges end.
 At the same time, in the transverse plane passing through the middle point, an infinite number of field lines diverge radially.
 The concomitant presence of the lines that end and begin preserves the divergence-free character of the field in the point.

 Note that for this kind of drawing, where the field-line density is intended to be proportional to the field magnitude, it is important to represent all three dimensions.
 For example, consider the electric field arising from a single, isolated point charge.
 The electric field lines in this case are straight lines that emanate from the charge uniformly in all directions in three-dimensional space.
 This means that their density is proportional to $1/r^2$, the correct result consistent with Coulomb's law for this case.
 However, if the electric field lines for this setup were just drawn on a two-dimensional plane, their two-dimensional density would be proportional to $1/r$, an incorrect result for this situation.